cirquit/UTFTConverter/README.md

   * test basic functionality with the Snap server (maybe create a testing environment)
   * learn about cabal packaging and how to deploy a simple project
   * maybe add resizing with a basic linear algorithm
+  * I'm planning to make a simple API that you can start locally which accepts any below defined formats and responses with the parsed `.raw` file. (another project)

 ##### About: